mbachmann/angular-20-jwt-auth-starter-standalone/README.md

 - How to implement User Logout

 ## Flow for User Registration and User Login
-For JWT – Token based Authentication with Rest API,  3 endpoints:
+For JWT – Token-based Authentication with Rest API,  3 endpoints:
 - POST `api/auth/signup` for User Registration
 - POST `api/auth/signin` for User Login
 - POST `api/auth/signout` for User Logout